What is a press release, and do they even matter in 2024?

 Nobody likes fax machines.

 However, with online newsrooms and press release distribution, press release formats have become a lot more flexible in the last decade or so.
-Press releases now include beautiful, high-quality digital assets, great press release quotes, plenty of links, and sometimes even multimedia, like videos and sound bytes.
+Press releases now include beautiful, high-quality digital assets, great press release quotes, plenty of links, and even multimedia, like videos and soundbites.
 It's not enough to just relate the facts, PR needs to be compelling.

 If you'd like more information about what exactly to include in your press release, we have an entire article dedicated to press release formats.